 In sales and marketing, it is important to clearly define a good qualified lead.
-And most Sales Reps used to follow BANT; Budget, Authority, Need and Timing to qualify their sales leads.
-However, in modern B2B, where sales and marketing teams found out that there are other factors to consider first to help determine the sales-readiness of a prospect.
+And most Sales Reps used to follow BANT; Budget, Authority, Need, and Timing to qualify their sales leads.
+However, in modern B2B, where sales and marketing teams found out that there are other factors to consider first to help determine the sales readiness of a prospect.

-In sales, you must care about your prospects in order to build a long lasting relationship with them.
+In sales, you must care about your prospects in order to build a long-lasting relationship with them.
 Empathy should come first rather than sales reps focusing on reaching their quota by misleading prospects to buy their products without thinking about the prospect’s concerns to resolve the issues within their organization.

-Need, pain, problems and challenges are the first things to discuss with the prospect when qualifying a sales lead before talking about the budget.
+Need, pain, problems, and challenges are the first things to discuss with the prospect when qualifying a sales lead before talking about the budget.
 By empathizing and listening to their concerns, they are more likely to open up to you.
 This is your way of finding out whether there’s an opportunity for you to offer your product and show them how it can help them resolve their issues.

 Prospect tends to buy things because they are experiencing challenges within their organization.
-If you can offer a solution for the challenges that your prospects are currently facing, then you can say that this is the beginning of an opportunity and you can offer help and start talking about how they will benefit for your product.
+If you can offer a solution for the challenges that your prospects are currently facing, then you can say that this is the beginning of an opportunity and you can offer help and start talking about how they will benefit from your product.

 When you say ‘challenges’, it means a need or a pain that the prospect is experiencing within their organization.
-And by calling them, you are offering them a solution to their challenges – and eventually get a sale.
+And by calling them, you are offering them a solution to their challenges – and eventually, get a sale.